HyMa6/CS50/plurality/README_plurality.md

 Perhaps the simplest way to hold an election, though, is via a method commonly known as the “plurality vote” (also known as “first-past-the-post” or “winner take all”).
 In the plurality vote, every voter gets to vote for one candidate.
 At the end of the election, whichever candidate has the greatest number of votes is declared the winner of the election.

-Getting Started

-Here’s how to download this problem’s “distribution code” (i.e., starter code) into your own CS50 IDE.
-Log into CS50 IDE and then, in a terminal window, execute each of the below.

-Execute cd to ensure that you’re in ~/ (i.e., your home directory).
-Execute mkdir pset3 to make (i.e., create) a directory called pset3 in your home directory.
-Execute cd pset3 to change into (i.e., open) that directory.
-Execute mkdir plurality to make (i.e., create) a directory called plurality in your pset3 directory.
-Execute cd plurality to change into (i.e., open) that directory.
-Execute wget https://cdn.cs50.net/2019/fall/psets/3/plurality/plurality.c to download this problem’s distribution code.
-Execute ls.
-You should see this problem’s distribution code, in a file called plurality.c.
-Understanding

 Let’s now take a look at plurality.c and read through the distribution code that’s been provided to you.

 The line #define MAX 9 is some syntax used here to mean that MAX is a constant (equal to 9) that can be used throughout the program.
 Here, it represents the maximum number of candidates an election can have.